🇩🇪 Kiel Cruise Port Guide 🇩🇪

 🎟️ To pay for KVG Kiel public transport tickets, you can purchase single, short journey, and day tickets directly from the bus driver with cash.
 Alternatively, you can buy tickets from ticket machines, through the NAH.SH app, or at the KVG service center “Umsteiger”.
 Tickets need to be validated before travel.
 Online tickets must be presented to the bus driver to be scanned and validated.

 ✈️ Hamburg Airport (HAM) is located around 57 miles ( 92 km) south of the city center of Kiel.
 The airport bus “Kielius” departs several times a day from the airport to Kiel with tickets starting at 24.50 EUR for a one-way ticket.
 The journey takes around 2 hours, depending on traffic.
-More info can be found here
+More info can be found here.

 🚇 The distance from Kiel's cruise terminals to the city center varies depending on the specific terminal, but generally it's a short distance.
 The Ostseekai terminal is very close, just a few hundred meters, making it easily walkable.
-Other terminals like Norwegenkai and Schwedenkai are also within walking distance, though slightly further.
+There is a blue line painted on the street that leads from the cruise terminal to the city center.

 🚌 Two different companies offer hop-on-hop-off buses that connect the main sights throughout the city.
 Both “Die Roten Doppeldecker” and “Stadtrundfahrt Hamburg” offer one city route each.